-For Patients and Providers
+For Patients and Health Care Professionals

-New Tools for Health Care Professionals
+Tools for Health Care Professionals

-Part of a series of etc talks created by The Anticoagulation Forum, Dr. Jeffrey Weitz gets to the heart of issues surrounding vascular health in under 10 minutes, with highlights from a recent study on combination therapy in vascular protection.
-Discover how treatment can benefit patients by reducing cardiovascular events while balancing risk of increased bleeding by exploring the COMPASS trial with Dr. Jeff Weitz.
+Part of a series of etc talks created by the Anticoagulation Forum, Dr. Jeffrey Weitz gets to the heart of issues surrounding vascular health in under 10 minutes, with highlights from a recent study on combination therapy in vascular protection.
+Discover how treatment can benefit patients by reducing cardiovascular events while balancing risk of increased bleeding by exploring the COMPASS trial with Dr. Weitz.

 In less than three minutes, Dr. Jeffrey Weitz will provide a simple graphic overview of how blood clots form and how to minimize risk factors associated with blood clots that can lead to heart attack, stroke and peripheral artery disease.

 Data suggests that patients with symptomatic peripheral artery disease taking clopidogrel have a lower risk of cardiovascular events than those receiving aspirin.
 How does clopidogrel compare with ticagrelor in reducing major bleeding among these patients?
 Dr. Will Hiatt, lead author from the University of Colorado, explains this in depth during the 45-minute webinar.

 If you have cramping, tingling or weakness in your legs, you might have peripheral artery disease, also known as PAD.
 PAD can lead to leg or foot amputation and even heart attack or stroke.
 Early detection is key!

 If you have trouble with your feet or legs, talk to a doctor about PAD and ask to take off your socks.